Skip to main content

 privateKeySecret: "envoy-tls-key"

-In this case, you have to create secret resources that include private key and certificate files for Scalar Envoy as follows:
+In this case, you have to create secret resources that include private key and certificate files for Scalar Envoy as follows, replacing the contents in the angle brackets as described:

 For more details on how to prepare private key and certificate files, see How to create private key and certificate files for Scalar products.